aridiosilva/DesignPrinciplesAndPatterns/README.md

 A weakly-typed language on the other hand is a language in which variables are not bound to a specific data type; they still have a type, but type safety constraints are lower compared to strongly-typed languages.
 PHP is weakly-typed, and so is C.

-# Gang of Four - 23 Design Patterns (to help Fix Design Object-Oriented Problems)
+# Gang of Four 23 Design Patterns to help Fix Design Object-Oriented Problems

 ## GoF What is a Design Pattern?